 This super-glamorous sauté pan certainly looks the business with its chic black and rose gold design, but is it practical as well as pretty?
 Let’s find out…

-Unfortunately, it isn’t dishwasher safe, and those with Induction cookers need to double-check whether their Induction type is compatible with this pan set.
-And while it looks like a good addition to your kitchen, what it makes up in aesthetics it seems to lack in durability.
+Unfortunately, it isn’t dishwasher safe, and those with induction cookers need to double-check whether their induction type is compatible with this pan set.

 What to Look for When Buying a Sauté Pan